Driving in Mexico and Playa Del Carmen

 Renting a car to drive in Mexico

 Once you have your car you are off for adventure.
-There are actually very few roads in the Yucatan Peninsula so it is hard to get lost.
+There are actually very few roads in the Yucatan Peninsula, so it is hard to get lost.
 Roads are well marked and in decent condition.
-Roads here take far less abuse then other places.
+Roads here take far less abuse than other places.
 We do not have severe winters that damage the pavement, many people use mopeds and motorcycles, people use busses instead of cars to get around, and people even bike.
-So in addition to roads in decent shape there is not a lot of traffic on the roads.
+So, in addition to roads in decent shape there is not a lot of traffic on the roads.

 Car Insurance in Mexico

 If you are driving into Mexico with your own car, motorcycle or even moving truck you will want to have insurance that covers you in Mexico.
-It is required by law and having a policy that knows the regulations of Mexico is good so in case you do need it, it is not a major hassle.
-Below is a link to one of the best insurance companies that covers people driving into Mexico.
-We suggest you look it over and see if this work for you.
+It is required by law and having a policy that knows the regulations of Mexico is good so in case you do need it; it is not a major hassle.

 Car Insurance for Renting in Mexico